yuwen41200/bachelor-thesis/0-proposal/README.md

 1. Larsson, A. O., & Moe, H. (2012).
 Studying political microblogging: Twitter users in the 2010 Swedish election campaign.
 New Media & Society, 14(5), 729-747.
 2. Zhang, W., Johnson, T. J., Seltzer, T., & Bichard, S. L. (2010).
 The Revolution Will be Networked: The Influence of Social Networking Sites on Political Attitudes and Behavior.
 Social Science Computer Review, 28(1), 75-92.
 3. Hosch-Dayican, B., Amrit, C., Aarts, K., & Dassen, A. (2016).
 How Do Online Citizens Persuade Fellow Voters?
 Using Twitter During the 2012 Dutch Parliamentary Election Campaign.
 Social Science Computer Review, 34(2), 135-152.
-4. ~~Tzeng, A., & Zhang, J. (2014).
-Internet-Facilitated Social Activism in Taiwan: Modes and Constraints.
-Paper presented at the XVIII ISA World Congress of Sociology, Yokohama, Japan.~~